Webaib/PastacodeAndSyntaxHighlighter/readme.txt

 == Description ==

-With Pastacode, you can easily add code into your posts with the awesome SyntaxHighlighter coloration library.
+With Pastacode SH, you can easily add code into your posts with the awesome SyntaxHighlighter coloration library.
 You can insert source code into the post editor, from a file, or from webservices like GitHub, Gist, Pastebin or BitBucket.
 Webservices responses are cached in order to avoid too many HTTP requests.

 Don't worry about posts updates while upgrading codes!